babel/website/docs/compare.md

 };
 ```

-is generated to the following with 6to5:
+is generated to this with 6to5:

 ```js
 var _defineProperty = ...; // inline helper